-In 'Creating Original Drama', you will create an original piece of theatre based on a stimulus of your choice and employing the techniques and working methods of either an influential theatre practitioner or a recognised theatre company.
+In Creating Original Drama, you will create an original piece of theatre based on a stimulus of your choice and employing the techniques and working methods of either an influential theatre practitioner or a recognised theatre company.
 The exam board supplies a set list of practitioners/companies from which you can choose to work.
 You must also complete a 'working note book' to accompany your performance.

-In the 'Making Theatre' component, you must study extracts from three contrasting plays and interpret, rehearse and perform them.
-Again, you must choose a practitioner or company as an influence for your Finally, 'Drama and Theatre' is an examination study of two complete texts ('Metamorphosis' by Berkoff and 'A Servant of Two Masters' by Goldoni) that you must write about in terms of your practical ideas on performance, direction and design.
+In the Making Theatre component, you must study extracts from three contrasting plays and interpret, rehearse and perform them.
+Again, you must choose a practitioner or company as an influence for your performances.
+You then choose one of the three extracts you have worked on to perform in front of a visiting examiner.
+You must also complete a 'reflective report' evaluating how you have interpreted the three extracts.

+Finally, Drama and Theatre is an examination study of two complete texts (Metamorphosis by Berkoff and A Servant of Two Masters by Goldoni) that you must write about in terms of your practical ideas on performance, direction and design.
 The final part of the exam is on a piece of live theatre that we will see during the course.

 How will I be assessed?
-'Making Theatre' is assessed both through the final performance and a written creative process log that demonstrates your knowledge of the extracts, its context within the play as a whole and explains and reflects upon the process of creating your interpretation of the extract.
+Making Theatre is assessed both through the final performance and a written creative process log that demonstrates your knowledge of the extracts, its context within the play as a whole and explains and reflects upon the process of creating your interpretation of the extract.
 This component is externally assessed and is worth 30% of the A level.
-'Creating Original Drama' is internally assessed and externally moderated and is also worth 30% of the A level.
+Creating Original Drama is internally assessed and externally moderated and is also worth 30% of the A level.

-'Drama and Theatre' is assessed by a written examination at the end of the Upper Sixth.
+Drama and Theatre is assessed by a written examination at the end of the Upper Sixth.